-Code).
-[18] With respect to terrorist offences, such criminal responsibility is also established in cases where the crime itself takes place in another country (article 64 paragraph 1 Criminal Code), irrespective of the laws of that country.
+Providing safe haven to terrorists and their supporters is specifically and fully criminalized in Liechtenstein, albeit without the use of the phrase "providing safe haven".
+Under the Liechtenstein Criminal Code, not only the principal perpetrator of a crime, but any person that "contributes" to the commission of a crime bears criminal responsibility (article 12 Criminal Code).
+With respect to terrorist offences, such criminal responsibility is also established in cases where the crime itself takes place in another country (article 64 paragraph 1 Criminal Code), irrespective of the laws of that country.
 Any person providing safe haven to terrorists would therefore be equally responsible for the crime committed insofar as providing safe haven contributes to the commission of the crime.

-The small size of the country (160 km2; population 37'815) turns out to be an advantage with regard to refugee questions and therefore also with regard to relevant aspects of counter-terrorism: It is difficult to be present in the country without the knowledge of the authorities.
+The small size of the country (160 km; population 38'000) turns out to be an advantage with regard to refugee questions and therefore also with regard to relevant aspects of counter-terrorism: It is difficult to be present in the country without the knowledge of the authorities.
 An important point in ensuring that asylum seekers are not involved in terrorist activities is the precise determination of the person's identity and previous place of residence.
 According to article 36 of the Asylum Law, a foreign person is not granted asylum if there are reasons for exclusion from refugee status.
-In particular, refugee status is not given if:
+In particular, refugee status is not granted if: